WFlorida2/Console-Finances/README.md

 Step 9: Log in the averageChange new values by dividing the ‘toalChange ‘values by the current number of the finances months array
 Step 10: assign the rounding up the number to the nearest 100th to a rounded variable

+-- CREDIT to ChatGPT that directed me to the way of starting a new line in README file

 ## 4- Translating the pseudocode into an actual JS code: